-Active Filings supports publishing services in Georgia, Arizona, Nebraska and Pennsylvania.
-We do not provide publishing services in New York but we can recommend an Advertising Agency with experience in this particular state.
-Prices vary state by state and they can range from $ 100.00 to $500.00.
+Active Filings supports publishing services in Georgia, Arizona, Nebraska and Pennsylvania and New York.
+Prices vary state by state and they can range from $ 100.00 to $2000.00.
 The above mentioned states are the only jurisdictions that impose publishing requirements to new companies.

 No, we do not provide this service.
-Our filing fulfill the minimum state requirements (with exception of nonprofit corporations where we prepare articles in compliance with the 501(c)(3) regulation).
+Our filings fulfill the minimum state requirements (with exception of nonprofit corporations where we prepare articles in compliance with the 501(c)(3) regulation).

 Some states will require that you file an initial report (Statement of Information in California or Initial List of Officers in Nevada), but this service is not part of the incorporation services we provide.
-Initial and annual reports are company’s duties.
-If the state includes the initial report as part of the documents returned to us, we will do the same.
+However, upon request, we can assist you with your initial reports too.

 Each state has its own way to return proof of filing.
 Some states will return the information by fax, others by email and some of them by mail.
 Documents returned as proof of filing can include a nice certificate or just an electronic stamp with the company number and filing date.
 They can return an stamped copy of the original (they always keep the original) and payment receipt.
-Our International Plan includes a certified copy of the articles of incorporation.
-Apostille certification of this certified copy is also available as an optional service to our International Plan.
+If you order the service, we can obtain a certified copy of the formation documents and also Apostille certification.
+Both services are listed as optional services at our International Plan.

 Can you prepare annual reports, tax returns and hand over all official procedures with IRS and the authorities of the state as my official agents?

-No, as Registered Agents of your company our service consists in providing our name and physical address to receive service of process and other important official documents on behalf of your company and forward them immediatelly to your corporate address.
-We do not prepare annual reports, tax returns.
-However, annual reports are easy to file and in many cases, they can be filed online at the Secretary of State of your state.
-We can help you with certificates of status, apostille certification, articles of amendments, reinstatements and dissolutions.
+As Registered Agents of your company our service consists in providing our name and physical address to receive service of process and other important official documents on behalf of your company and forward them immediately to your corporate address.
+However, for an affordable fee, we can assist you with Annual Reports filings.
+We can help you with certificates of status, apostille certification, articles of amendments, reinstatements and entity dissolutions.

-For tax issues, we recommend you to contact a CPA (accountant).
+Since we do not prepare tax returns we recommend you to contact a CPA (accountant).